elejeune11/FEM-bench/README.md

 TOGETHER_API_KEY=your_together_ai_key_here
 ```

-MODEL_NAMES = [
-    "gemini-3-pro-preview",
-    "gemini-2.5-pro",
-    "claude-opus-4.5",
-    "claude-haiku-4.5",
-    "gpt-5",
-    "gpt-5-mini",
-    "qwen3-coder",
-    "qwen3-next-80b",
-    "llama-4-maverick",
-    "llama-4-scout",
-]

 These keys are **not included** in the repo for security.
 Each client loads the appropriate key using `dotenv`.
 Missing keys will raise a clear error during runtime.
-The current code supports ten models: gemini-3-pro-preview, gemini-2.5-pro, gpt-5, claude-opus-4.5, claude-haiku-4.5, gpt-5, gpt-5-mini, qwen3-coder, qwen3-next-80b, llama-4-maverick, and llama-4-scout.
+The current code supports ten models: gemini-3-pro-preview, gemini-2.5-pro, claude-opus-4.5, claude-haiku-4.5, gpt-5, gpt-5-mini, qwen3-coder, qwen3-next-80b, llama-4-maverick, and llama-4-scout.
 You can modify the code to change this, and you only need to include keys for the models you plan to use.

 The `run_pipeline.py` script automates a **full LLM benchmarking cycle**:
 1. **Load tasks** from the `tasks/` directory.